Opened in 1826, the Zoological Society of London, or ZSL London Zoo, is one of the oldest scientific zoos in the world.

 Alpacas

-Get close to Alpacas, species of South American camelid mammal.
+Get close to Alpacas, a species of South American camelid mammal.

 Llama

-They are famous for their wool, and you shouldn’t miss out on seeing them at ZSL London Zoo.
+They are famous for their wool, and you shouldn’t miss the opportunity to see them at the London Zoo.

 Tiny Giants